Bill Clinton has quietly done away with several dozen people who possessed incriminating evidence about him.

 40. Todd McKeehan

 * all former Clinton bodyguards who are dead.

 Patrick was a client of Lasater, albeit a reluctant one.
 He was asked to open an account there, he refused, one was opened for him anyway, and he was handed “profits” from one transaction for his part in allowing whatever was going on to take place.
 Again, someone who got involved with drug dealers ended up in trouble.
 In this case, an otherwise upstanding man took money he knew to be dirty to keep quiet about what his account was being used for.
-If he's now being chased by drug dealers who don't want the details of the transactions to come to light, is that all that surprising?
+If was subsequently chased by drug dealers who didn’t want the details of the transactions to come to light, was that all that surprising?

 Nichols has since changed his tune yet again, and has returned to making allegations against Clinton, always being careful to stop just short of asserting Clinton is involved in various murders and other crimes Nichols points to as “suspicious.”

 Since his dismissal from the AFDA, Nichols has made a career of peddling anti-Clinton books and tapes to the lunatic fringe.
 Take anything claimed about or by this man with a huge grain of salt.

 Now, ask yourself: how many people with whom you were acquainted have died mysteriously or violently in the past 10 years.